probot/probot/README.md

 ## How it works

-**Probot is a framework for building [GitHub Apps](http://developer.github.com/apps) in [Node.js](https://nodejs.org/)**.
+**Probot is a framework for building [GitHub Apps](http://developer.github.com/apps) in [Node.js](https://nodejs.org/), written in [TypeScript](https://www.typescriptlang.org/)**.
 GitHub Apps can listen to webhook events sent by a repository or organization.
 Probot uses its internal event emitter to perform actions based on those events.
+If you've never used TypeScript, don't worry!
+While the source code is written in TypeScript, the [npm package](https://www.npmjs.com/package/probot) is [compiled to JavaScript](https://en.wikipedia.org/wiki/TypeScript#Compiler) and can be used in any JavaScript app!
 A simple Probot App might look like this:

 ```js
 module.exports = (app) => {